GSAP Tab navigation

 Webflow users can implement similar hover effects by:

-- Adding classes to their tab elements that match those referred in the JavaScript code (
+2. Adding classes to their tab elements that match those referred in the JavaScript code (.tabs_tab, .tabs_heading, etc.).

 This approach will create a dynamic and engaging user interface consistent with modern web design practices.